Review: The Vivo V11 is a decent middle-ground smartphone (Updated)

 For all the power that the V11 is touted to have, it appears that although the V11 performs better than 42% of phones, it is absolutely outclassed by a lot of its mainstream competitors such as the Google Pixel 2 and the Samsung Galaxy S9.

-If you’re interested, we’ve thrown in a screenshot of the benchmarking data as well.
+Oh, lest we forget, here’s a screenshot of the benchmarking data as well.
 Have a look for yourself.

 Music, videos and movies — it’s the triumvirate of media streaming tests.
 Or at least, that’s what I’d usually go for.